 - Content managers;

-First and foremost, the scroll map is a tool for experienced marketers that lets analyze users’ behavior on a website, conduct A/B testing, and make decisions regarding website improvements.
+First and foremost, the scroll map is a tool for experienced marketers that lets analyze users’ behavior on a website, conduct A/B testing, and make decisions regarding improvements.

 For SEO-specialists, the scroll map allows to additionally evaluate pages with texts.
 In particular, based on the statistics they can check effectiveness of new subheaders (H2, H3) and calls to actions.
 The result of such improvements is a bounce rate decrease.

 The scroll map allows to identify the level of engagement with a text.
 Such a possibility is valuable for content managers.
-The point is that the total amount of time a user spends on a website does not always mean that content is viewed.
+The point is that the total amount of time a user spends on a page does not always mean that content is viewed.
 Very often, an article stays open in one tab while a user is working in another.

 To understand whether a text has been read completely or partially, it is necessary to check with the scroll map statistics.

-The scroll map helps web-designers to identify how much users understand a website design and use all available options.
+The scroll map helps web-designers to identify how much users understand a design and use all available options.

 How does the scroll map work?